We use some essential cookies to make this website work.

-The Social and Economic Research Group provide a range of social and economic research services to the forestry and environment sectors including:
+The Society and Environment Research Group along with our economist colleagues provide a range of social and economic research services to the forestry and environment sectors including:

 We carry out research to develop a better understanding of the ways in which trees and woodlands can benefit society and how we make decisions about their creation, management and use.